cknoll/mpctools_casadi/README.txt

 Copyright (C) 2015

-Michael J. Risbeck, Nishith R. Patel, and James B. Rawlings,
+Michael J. Risbeck, Nishith R. Patel, and James B. Rawlings.

 mpc-tools-casadi is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the